TomasHubelbauer/ef-core-query-sql/README.md

 This is a repository dedicated to testing out a reflection-based snippet for printing SQL generated from a EF Core query LINQ expression.

-The snipped code can be found in multiple places with comments worth following for updated versions:
+The snippet code can be found in multiple places with comments worth following for updated versions:

 - [Stack Overflow question](https://stackoverflow.com/q/37527783/2715716)
 - [GitHub gist](https://gist.github.com/rionmonster/2c59f449e67edf8cd6164e9fe66c545a)